zarat/PolyStrike/intro.md

-PolyStrike v1.0 alpha
+PolyStrike v1.0 rolling alpha

-This is an alpha demo version.

-Dont expect too much.
+This is an alpha demo version, dont expect too much.